Mario-Youchia/Arduino-Four-Servo-Controller/README.md

 * Soft-reset and hard-reset operations
 * Validation for missing selections and disconnected boards
 * Built-in schematic, Help, and About windows
-* Original portable Windows executable and complete source project
+* Portable Windows release and complete source project

 ## Technical Overview